 Various rodenticides that are not anticoagulants affect rodents in different ways, causing either paralysis, a breakdown of the central nervous system, or restriction of the natural functioning of the body.
 Examples of these ingredients are bromethalin, cholecalciferol, zinc phosphide, and strychnine.

-• When rat populations are widespread or escalating quickly, and proving difficult to control
+- When rat populations are widespread or escalating quickly, and proving difficult to control

-• If rats have become savvy to traditional traps or avoidance measures.
+- If rats have become savvy to traditional traps or avoidance measures.

-• In environments where food sources are abundant and difficult to control.
+- In environments where food sources are abundant and difficult to control.

-• To prevent the spread of disease in high-risk areas, such as food storage facilities.
+- To prevent the spread of disease in high-risk areas, such as food storage facilities.

 Safety Considerations When Using Chemicals

-When considering how to get rid of rats, several methods, including traps and natural deterrents should be considered.
+When considering how to get rid of rats, several methods, including traps and natural deterrents should be considered first.
 Using chemicals such as rodenticides is not a choice to be made lightly as they can pose significant risks to people, pets and the environment.
 All rodenticides are toxic when eaten, and some are toxic when inhaled or when they come into contact with the skin.
 Here are some essential safety tips you must follow:

-Read and Follow Instructions
+Read and Follow the Instructions

 Wear Protective Gear